Public Holidays in Gambia 2026 – Islamic & National Holidays

 Conclusion

-Public holidays in The Gambia highlight the country’s religious diversity, cultural traditions, and national history.
-From Islamic festivals like Koriteh and Tobaski to Christian celebrations and historic commemorations, these observances form an essential part of Gambian civic life.
+Public holidays in The Gambia reflect the country’s strong Islamic heritage, Christian traditions, and national history.
+From Koriteh and Tobaski to Independence Day and Christmas, these observances play a central role in Gambian civic and cultural life.

 Also Explore: Public Holidays in Gabon